cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

   0, 0, 0, 0, 0, G;
 ). $

 A similar procedure for deriving the elastic constant matrix can be carried out for cubic solids.
 However, this derivation is quite extensive and falls outside the scope of this work.
-A detailed explanation can be found in reference #cite(<Thomas_1966>).
+A detailed explanation can be found in Ref #cite(<Thomas_1966>).
 For a cubic solid, the elastic constant matrix expressed in Voigt notation is given by

 $ arrow.l.r(C) = mat(
   C_(11), C_(12), C_(12), 0, 0, 0;